maniaclab/snowmass-connect-docs/docs/software.md

 ### Snowmass21 login node (local)

-Whizard is installed on the snowmass21 submit node in /software/ee_gg.
+Whizard is installed on the Snowmass21 host in /software/ee_gen.
 You must set up your environment before by running the following on the submit node:

         module use /software/modulefiles/
         module load gcc-8.2.0